zaro/foggly-server/README.md

 ## Todo

-- Rebase the images on https://hub.docker.com/r/maci0/systemd/
+- Rebase the images on https://hub.docker.com/r/maci0/systemd/ and https://rhatdan.wordpress.com/2014/04/30/running-systemd-within-a-docker-container/
 - or use [rkt](https://coreos.com/rkt/docs/latest/) instead of docker